TristanWebber/garage_monitor/esp_cpp/README.md

 }
 ```

 This does exactly as we intend, however FreeRTOS is not familiar to all developers.
-For C++ developers, the it is possible to use the thread API as a wrapper and entirely ignore the implementation details of FreeRTOS.
+For developers familiar with C++, but unfamiliar with FreeRTOS, it is possible to use the `std::thread` class and entirely ignore the semantics of FreeRTOS.
 For example, the `read_and_send_task` could be created as follows:

 ```cpp
 #include <chrono>